 Is It Okay to Cook the Meat on High Heat?

-It is recommended to cook carne asada on high heat for a short time to get a nice sear on the outside while keeping the inside tender and juicy.
+Cooking carne asada on high heat for a short time is recommended to get a nice sear on the outside while keeping the inside tender and juicy.

 Can I Substitute Flank Steak for Another Cut of Beef?